kelvinbinhsd/blazor-dynamic-themes-sample/README.md

 # blazor-dynamic-themes-sample
-Example of Dynamic themes on Blazor
+Example of dynamic themes on Blazor